webplatform/docs/tutorials/html5_form_features/index.md

 {{Page_Title|HTML5 form features}}
 {{Flags
+|Content=Errors
 |Checked_Out=No
+|Editorial notes=Summary definitly is wrong for this topic
 }}
 {{Byline}}
 {{Summary_Section|In this tutorial we will take you through how to create different types of basic navigation menu using HTML lists and links.}}